hakuhodo-technologies/scope-rl/docs/documentation/distinctive_features.rst

 Sequential decision making is ubiquitous in many real-world applications, including recommender, search, and advertising systems.
 While a *logging* or *behavior* policy interacts with users to optimize such sequential decision making, it also produces logged data valuable for learning and evaluating future policies.
 For example, a search engine often records a user's search query (state), the document presented by the behavior policy (action), the user response such as a click observed for the presented document (reward), and the next user behavior including a more specific search query (next state).
-Making most of these logged data to evaluate a counterfactual policy is particularly beneficial in practice, as it can be safe and cost-effective substitute for online A/B tests.
+Making most of these logged data to evaluate a counterfactual policy is particularly beneficial in practice, as it can be a safe and cost-effective substitute for online A/B tests.

 .. card::
     :width: 75%